Avaray/steam-status-signature-generator/README.md

 - PHP version not specified yet (I used 8.3.1, but it should work on 7.X too)
 - [GD](https://github.com/libgd/libgd) extension (version 2.X).
 You probably have it in your PHP extensions directory.
 You will need to enable it.
 Check this [link](https://stackoverflow.com/questions/2283199/enabling-installing-gd-extension-without-gd) for more information.
+- [CURL](https://curl.se/) extension.
+Same case as with GD extension.
+Probably all you need to do is to enable it in your PHP configuration file.

 # TODO's